-Teachers and artists from the participating organizations will meet in Belgium for a summer work shop in July 2017 to make the selection of best practices.
+Teachers and artists from the participating organizations met in Belgium for a summer workshop in July 2017 to make the selection of best practices.

 THE SWEDISH CODE OF CONDUCT

 The Swedish Outdoor Access Rights combined with the Convention of Children's Rights fit perfectly well, as can be seen in our three connected best examples, with the Swedish Curriculum and with the two e-ARTinED themes: Social Inclusion and Nature through the Arts; to Experience Nature as well as to Protect Nature.